Executive summary

 Conclusions

-Studies have shown that tobacco warning labels provide evidence that warning labels have the power to raise awareness and alter behavior.
-However, Surgeon General, Dr. Vivek H. Murthy, admits that a warning label alone would not make youth social media safe.
-He has made specific suggestions for platforms, legislators, and the general public to make social media safer for children in my advice from a year ago about social media and the mental health of young people.
+As social media becomes increasingly prevalent among teenagers, health professionals believe that these platforms should require a warning label.
+This assertion stems from years of research proving the correlation between excessive social media usage and adverse mental health effects.
+However, Surgeon General Dr. Vivek H. Murthy admits that a warning label alone would not make youth social media safe.
+He has made specific suggestions for platforms, legislators, and the general public to make social media safer for children.
 These policies, which now have broad bipartisan support, continue to be the top priority for healthcare providers with similar views of Dr. Murthy.
+The burden falls upon Congress to consider these recommendations and create policy to effectively support teenagers’ well being.

 Acknowledgment